drdhaval2785/mbis/readme.md

 # Folder structure
 1. Images (User has to put images)
-1.1.
-ImagesDir - Here you will put your 'Good' images for training.
+* ImagesDir - Here you will put your 'Good' images for training.
-1.2.
-JunkDir - Here you will put your 'Bad' images for training.
+* JunkDir - Here you will put your 'Bad' images for training.
-1.3.
-ToBeSorted - Here you will put your new images - to be classified.
+* ToBeSorted - Here you will put your new images - to be classified.
 2. hottiedata (Nothing to be done by user.
+Auto-generated)
-Auto-generated) 2.1. input - Place to store train / test data in CSV / txt format.
+* input - Place to store train / test data in CSV / txt format.
 (Nothing to be done by the user.
 Automatically generated.)
-2.2. output - Place to store output data of false positives and false negatives on test data.
+* output - Place to store output data of false positives and false negatives on test data.

+# Setup (One time event)
+0. `cd path/to/this/folder'
+1. `sh setup.sh`. - This is a one time event.
+This will install python packages needed for functioning and make folder structure.

-# Steps
+# Steps for usage
+1. `cd path/to/this/folder'
-1. Put your images in the Images folder as shown in the `Images` folder description.
+2. Put your images in the Images folder as shown in the `Images` folder description.
 The description is self explanatory.
-2. `cd path/to/this/folder'
 3. Run `sh preprocess.sh` from commandline.
 4. This will generate all the text files / CSV files in hottiedata folder.
 (Extracted images and put their crux data in CSV / txt).
 5. Step 1 to 3 are one time event.
 Unless you want to change images, you don't have to do this again.
 6. Open Octave CLI.
+7. write `cd path/to/this/folder' and click enter
-7. Write 'hottie1' and press enter.
+8. Write 'hottie1' and press enter.
-8. Keep on pushing enter whenever asked.
+9. Keep on pushing enter whenever asked.
-9. The console will show you the training / testing accuracy and also list of false positive / false negative files (places where the code failed).
+10. The console will show you the training / testing accuracy and also list of false positive / false negative files (places where the code failed).
-10. Examine the image and try to figure out the cause of error.
+11. Examine the image and try to figure out the cause of error.
-11. run `sh postprocess.sh` from commandline.
+12. run `sh postprocess.sh` from commandline.
 This will segregate the good and bad images from Images/ToBeSorted folder into Images/sorted/positives and Images/sorted/negatives folders.
+13. Check the Images/sorted/positives and Images/sorted/negatives for segregated images.

+# Developer notes
+The next sections are for developer notes.
+Ignore if you are a user.

 # Preprocessing
 1. `resize.py` does the preprocessing.